codership/documentation/galeracluster/source/documentation/recovery.rst

 No data is lost in single node failures.

-.. note:: For more information on manually recovering nodes, see :ref:`Node Provisioning and Recovery <Node Provisioning>`.
+.. note:: For more information on manually recovering nodes, see :doc:`Node Provisioning and Recovery <Node Provisioning>`.